History of the Republican People's Party: Baykal's opposition to the AKP

+The party also voted against a package of constitutional amendments to have the president elected by the people instead of parliament, which was eventually put to a referendum.
+The "no" campaign, supported by the CHP, failed, as a majority of Turks voted in favor of direct presidential elections.
+The final challenge against the AKP's existence was a 2008 closure trial which ended without a ban.
+Following the decision, the AKP government, in a covert alliance with the Gülen movement, began a purge of the Turkish military, judiciary, and police forces of secularists in the Ergenekon and Sledgehammer trials, which the CHP condemned.

+In January 2008, Prime Minister Erdoğan proposed lifting the ban on headscarves in universities; while the MHP supported the proposal, the CHP vehemently opposed it.
+When the constitutional amendment passed through parliament in early February, the CHP appealed to the Constitutional Court.
+The Constitutional Court upheld the CHP's petition and blocked the lifting of the headscarf ban.

-The CHP increased its vote share from 20.9% to 23.1% in the 2009 local elections.
+The CHP received 23% of the vote in the 2009 local elections.
 The party gained considerable ground by winning over Antalya, Giresun, Zonguldak, Sinop, Tekirdağ, and Aydın, despite losing Trabzon municipality.
 In 20 provinces of Turkey, the party received less than 3% of the votes.
-During the election, the party tried to attract conservative and devout Muslims to the party by allowing women who wear the hijab to become party members including promises to introduce Koran courses if requested in every district.
-However, the allowing of women wearing hijab into the party received a severe blow when a normally non-headscarved member of CHP (Kıymet Özgür) committed a provocation by wearing a black hijab and tried to get into an election bus in Istanbul.
-The incident raised questions about the CHP's initiatives in favor of religious freedoms.
-The new initiatives introduced were surprising inside and outside the party, and with military leaders.
+Kemal Kılıçdaroğlu gained prominence for his close loss in the Istanbul mayoralty race.
+During the election, the party tried to attract conservative and devout Muslims to the party by allowing women who wear the hijab to become party members including promises to introduce Quran courses if requested in every district.
+However, the allowing of women wearing hijab into the party received a severe blow when a normally non-headscarved member of CHP (Kıymet Özgür) performed a stunt by wearing a black hijab and attempted to enter an election bus in Istanbul.
+The incident raised questions about sincerity of the CHP's support of religious freedoms.

-On 10 May 2010, Deniz Baykal announced his resignation as leader of the Republican People's Party after a clandestinely made video tape of him, sitting on a bed where a woman is also eminent (identified as Nesrin Baytok, his former private secretary and a member of parliament) was leaked to the media.
-Although Baykal has stepped down from the chair of his party leadership, he remains active in politics for CHP as a parliament member.
+On 10 May 2010, Deniz Baykal announced his resignation as leader of the CHP after a video was leaked of him sitting on a bed with Nesrin Baytok who was his private secretary and a MP.